caplena/knowledge-base/docs/04-01-Import-Data.md

 ![Screenshot 2024-03-28 at 12.59.27.png](<../assets/images/Screenshot 2024-03-28 at 12.59.27.png>)

-And finally, if you click on **upload file**, you´ll be able to bring your external code book (topic collection) into the platform.
+And finally, if you click on **upload file**, you´ll be able to bring your external topic collection) into the platform.
 Below you´ll find some information on the required format:

- **Code book without sentiment:**
+ **Topic collection without sentiment:**

  ![Screenshot 2024-03-28 at 13.28.11.png](<../assets/images/Screenshot 2024-03-28 at 13.28.11.png>)

- **Code book with sentiment:**
+ **Topic collection with sentiment:**

  ![Screenshot 2024-04-10 at 10.45.07.png](<../assets/images/Screenshot 2024-04-10 at 10.45.07.png>)